ebshen/PracticalMachineLearning/index.md

 The final 52 variables are listed above.
 We also split "TrainSet" into x (without classe variable) and y (only the classe variable).

-## 3. Prediction Models
+## 3. Prediction Models, Cross-Validation, Out of sample Accuracy

 Three models are trained and tested: 1) Decision tree (rpart), 2) Random forests (rf), and 3) Gradient boosting machine (gbm).

 The following instructions from https://github.com/lgreski/datasciencectacontent/blob/master/markdown/pml-randomForestPerformance.md were used to enable parallel processing and 3-fold cross validation.
-The following are the out of sample results for each model.
+The following are the out of sample results for each model (from evaluation on TestSet).

 ### Decision Tree (rpart)